-An Irish student’s perspective of German nightlife
+An Irish student’s perspective of student life in Germany

 The first thing my new German housemate asks me is neither my name, age nor nationality.
 “Hast du Hausschuhe?” he asks pointedly, shaking his head when he sees my runners.
 In a country where jaywalking is treated as heinous an offence as first degree murder, I should have known that wearing outdoor shoes in the kitchen is Not Permitted.
 I take in my new surroundings in the apartment I’ll be calling home for the next year as an Erasmus student in Leipzig.
 The floor is sparkling, the shelves are arranged neatly and the sink is empty.
 “Is this really a student’s apartment?”
 I ask myself, incredulous.
 It is- just a German students’ one.